hibernate/hibernate-reactive/CONTRIBUTING.md

 The DCO text is available verbatim in the [dco.txt](dco.txt) file in the root directory of the Hibernate Reactive repository.

+Copyright owners are listed in [AUTHORS.txt](AUTHORS.txt).
+Contributors with a valid copyright claim can request to be added to that list by sending a pull request to the project's GitHub repository, listing at least one relevant contribution in the pull request description.
+Note: one-liner or repetitive patches may not be sufficient to claim copyright.

 ## Guidelines

 While we try to keep requirements for contributing to a minimum, there are a few guidelines